Solianka: Russian soup filled with mortar

 4. Is Solianka easy to make at home?

 Absolutely!
-With common ingredients and simple steps, Solianka is a great homemade soup for anyone to try.
+With common ingredients and simple steps, Solyanka is a great homemade soup for anyone to try.